NCBI Introduction to Molecular Biology Information Resources

 This three-day course, offered by the National Center for Biotechnology Information (NCBI) on April 2-4, 2008, was recorded for your use.
 Full course information is available on the course Web site.
 The recordings (in .mp4 format, recorded using Adobe Connect™) and transcripts are linked below, with links to the appropriate modules on the course Web site.

 The course instructors were David Osterbur, Access and Public Services Librarian, Countway Library of Medicine, Harvard Medical School and Kristine Alpi, William Rand Kenan, Jr. Library of Veterinary Medicine, North Carolina State University Libraries, Raleigh, NC.
-The recordings were made possible by the efforts of the National Training Center and Clearinghouse and staff of Middle Atlantic Region of the National Network of Libraries of Medicine.
+The recordings were made possible by the efforts of the National Training Center and Clearinghouse (now the NNLM Training Office) and staff of Middle Atlantic Region of the National Network of Libraries of Medicine.

 Note that there may be periods of silence in the recordings during class exercises.
 Please use the slider bar at the bottom of your video player to skip over silences.

 Module 1: Molecular Biology Review, Genetic Variation (Polymorphisms), Module 2: Types of Databases (0:36:35) (1 hour, 15 minutes)